MayaPosch/MQTTCute/README.md

 * Save open window state in session files.
 * Encrypt usernames and passwords for MQTT brokers in session files.
 * Etc.

+## Donate ##

+Developing MQTTCute and its dependencies costs a lot of time and effort.
+If you like the application and find it useful, you can donate any amount over at my personal website: [http://mayaposch.com/donate.php](http://mayaposch.com/donate.php)